vallhund/sopds2026/README.md

 - telegram bot
 - fb2epub conversion

-Tested with Lubuntu 22, should work on Ubuntu derivates and Debian.
+Tested with PostgreSQL 16 on Lubuntu 22 and Linux Mint 24, should work on Ubuntu derivates.
 Telegram bot functionality has not been tested

 #### 1. Installation